-By utilizing relevant information and completing essential tasks through smartphones, tablets, and other devices, businesses can use performance data in real-time to adapt and change their operations into a more streamlined process internally and externally for both short-term and long-term gains.
-This superior connectivity facilitates faster response times from all departments and brings with it improved agility for operations of all sizes.
+The Industrial Internet of Things (IIoT) utilized relevant information and completes essential tasks through smartphones, tablets, and other edge devices.
+Businesses can use this performance data in real-time to adapt and change their operations into a more streamlined process internally and externally for both short-term and long-term gains.
+This superior connectivity facilitates faster response times from all departments and brings with it improved agility for operations of every size.

 As robots become smarter, cheaper, and more efficient in their roles on the factory floor, these entities will command a greater presence in shaping the manufacturing industry.
 Advances in robotics technology allow these machines to take on more complex traits, including machine learning, heightened dexterity, memory, and the ability to collaborate more effectively.
 As a result, robots will usher in a new set of standards that every manufacturer will need to adopt to remain relevant.